What if I told you that disease could materialize for five different reasons?

 Her book is an amazing tale of how she recovered from bulimia on her own, without having to find, or actually have, any psychological or emotional reason behind her disorder.

-To conclude this post, in order to fully heal, we need to take care of our mind, body, and spirit.
+To conclude this post, in order to fully heal, we need to take care of our mind, body, and spirit practicing self-care and using conventional and alternative therapies.

-Also, please read this if you are feeling down.
+Also, please read this if you are feeling down or depressed: Remember This When You Are Feeling Down

 Which cause of disease is more prevalent in your life?
 Do you find alternative therapies useful for you?
 Please let me know in the comments below